Incoverse/IRIS/README.md

   <h3 align="center">IRIS (Intelligent Response Interface System)</h3>

   <p align="center">
-    IRIS is a Discord bot created by and for the Chaos Crew Community!
+    IRIS is a Discord bot that is focused on fun and utlities, as well as helping people understand TypeScript.
     <br />
     <hr>
   </p>